AdityaKarkhile191/second-demo/README.md

 # second-demo
-This is my practice demo for github repository creation.
+This is my practice demo for github repository creation (with update).